semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 execute one of the next two commands:

     sem describe project docs
-    sem describe projects docs

-Similarly, in order to find out information about the contents of a `secrets` bucket named `mySecrets`, you should execute one of the next two commands:
+Similarly, in order to find out information about the contents of a `secret` named `mySecrets`, you should execute one of the next two commands:

-    sem describe secrets mySecrets
     sem describe secret mySecrets

 ### sem get